 Day 2 – Morning:

-Pura Taman Saraswati Temple – Start your day in Ubud with a trip to one of most iconic sites in the town – Saraswati Temple.
-This intricate temple is noted for its lotus pond and water garden and hosts a traditional Balinese dance on an evening.
-It’s located just off the main Jalan Raya Road and is the perfect first stop on your itinerary.
-Browse the temple grounds at your leisure and make a brief stop in the palace next door, which is also open to visitors.
+Pura Taman Saraswati Temple – Start your day in Ubud with one of most iconic sites in the town – Saraswati Temple.
+This intricate structure is noted for its lotus pond and water garden and hosts a traditional Balinese dance on an evening.
+It’s located just off the main Jalan Raya Road and is the perfect first stop on day two of your Ubud 3 day itinerary.
+Browse the temple grounds at your leisure and make a brief stop in the palace next door..
 Entry is free but you’re required to cover your legs and shoulders.

 Museum Puri Lukisan – As you walk through the streets of Ubud, you’ll see that the town is alive with vibrant paintings, colours and traditional design.
 See the best of Ubud artwork at the top-rated Puri Lukisan Museum, located right next to Saraswati Temple.
 The museum is set in a decorated and tranquil location with tall stone walls and a water garden.
 In the main museum you’ll find paintings from Ubud and the surrounding area, wood carvings and a history of Balinese art.

-Ubud Market – Ubud’s central street market is a busy array of food, gift and apparel stalls that operates from morning to sunset.
+Ubud Market – Ubud’s central street market is a busy array of food, gift and apparel stalls.
+It operates from morning to sunset every day.
 This is the perfect place to shop for the latest Ubud ‘hippie’ fashion and collect some gifts for those back at home.
-Browse the market at your leisure with a fresh coconut and take in the busy Asian market chaos that we all know and love.
+You can browse the market at your leisure with a fresh coconut and take in the busy Asian market chaos that we all know and love.
 You may have already shopped the day before, but you’ll find that the market offers a completely different range of goods at cheaper prices.

 Campuhan Ridge Walk – Ubud’s main street is a bustling collection of travellers and tourism, however if you take a short walk north-west of the main road, you’ll find the path to Campuhan Ridge Walk, a scenic hiking path that overlooks a valley of forests and rice fields.
 The entrance to the walking trail also has a temple with a quaint river and crossing bridge.
 Spend 1-2 hours leisurely walking the path, where you’ll capture some great pictures.
 You can also stop off at mountain hut cafes on the trail, where you can enjoy a fruit shake whilst checking out amazing views.
 It’s a great escape from sometimes hectic central Ubud!